Winter cleaning at East Riddlesden Hall

 Every object in the collection gets personal attention and we check its condition against our care plan records to make sure that no damage has been done over the year.

 The wooden floors in the house suffer from wear and tear from the 38,000 pairs of shoes that tread the floorboards each year.
 We try to stop as much gravel and dirt from coming into the house by using coir mats at the entrance, and research has shown that we need to use three meters of this to catch all the dirt.

 Every morning we dry mop the floors to remove dust and dirt from the previous day, doing this in a morning allows for the dust to settle overnight.
 Each winter we apply traffic wax to the boards to keep them in a great condition.

-Some jobs are too specialised for us to manage alone, so external companies are brought in to help.
+Some jobs are too specialised for us to manage alone, and need the help of external companies.

 This year we’ve been joined by Skillingtons, one of the UK's leading building conservation, repair, and restoration companies.
-They’re currently completing a survey of the ornate Jacobean plasterwork ceilings in the Dining Room and His Own Parlour.
-This is because there are a number of cracks in the ceiling and we need to find out what’s causing them and carry out work to prevent more from appearing.
+Over the years a number of cracks have appeared in the ornate Jacobean plasterwork ceilings in the Dining Room and His Own Parlour.
+A survey showed that work needed to be carried out to strengthen the ceilings.

-Specialist work doesn’t come cheap and it’s taken us four years of fundraising to be able to commission this report.
+Specialist work doesn’t come cheap and it took us four years of fundraising to be able to commission the survey alone.
 We’d like to thank our visitors and members for their ongoing and generous support; every visit to East Riddlesden Hall and every purchase made in the shop and tea-room allows us to pay for essential work like this.

-To take a closer look at the house in its winter conservation phase, please join us this weekend for the last of our guided tours before the house closes for the season.
-The tours last for 45 minutes and are at 11am and 1pm on Saturday 25 and Sunday 26 November.
+To take a closer look at the house in its winter conservation phase, please join us for a behind the scenes tour.
+The tours last for 25 minutes and are at 11am, 1pm and 2pm every weekend in November.